Fyoncle/Grindy-Elytras/README.md

 This mod was inspired by the [Harder Elytras](https://modrinth.com/mod/harder-elytras) mod, since only datapack version of it supported 1.20.1 and it was very destructive, I decided to make my own interpretation on it.

 Elytra Fragment texture is made by [Shizotoaster](https://modrinth.com/user/shizotoaster)

+And thanks to [Cassian](https://modrinth.com/user/Cassian) for helping out on how to code this.